New for 2018, Brake Herbicide

 Optimized performance based on regional agronomic weed control practices

 Brake represents a new mode-of-action for use in cotton to strengthen resistance management and provide control of glyphosate-resistant Palmer amaranth along with many other broadleaf weeds and grasses.
-These formulations offer exceptional safety to cotton with extended residual weed control allowing farmers to get their cotton off to a great start and maximize yield potential.
-These formulations also contain a second active ingredient (dual modes of action) to increase activity across a range of weather conditions and further strengthen your herbicide program and resistance management stewardship.
+Exceptional safety to cotton with extended residual weed control allowing farmers to get their cotton off to a great start and maximize yield potential.
 Brake Herbicide provides exceptional pre-emergence control and excels under wet conditions giving you assurance when it is too wet to get back in the fields.